 Discount Contacts is an out-of-network provider for most insurance plans, but you can fill out the provided reimbursement form to submit to your insurance.

-Remember that if you have one, you can also use your flexible spending account (FSA) or health savings account (HSA) toward the purchase of your contacts.
+Remember that if you have one, you can use your flexible spending account (FSA) or health savings account (HSA) to purchase your contacts.

-Before you search online, you’ll want to visit with your doctor or eye care professional for an updated prescription and to find the best contact lens fit for your eyes.
+Before you search online, you’ll want to visit your doctor or eye care professional to get an updated prescription and to find the best contact lens fit for your eyes.

 Discount Contacts has straightforward navigation that you can use to drill down to the brand and type of lens you’re looking for.
 Each product page has a description of the product, plus reviews and ratings from customers.

-From there you can choose how much supply you want — a 1-, 3-, or 6-month supply — prior to flowing through their checkout.
+You can choose how much supply you want — a 1-, 3-, or 6-month supply — before flowing through their checkout.
 You can add your prescription or ask them to contact your doctor for your prescription on your behalf.